kitaekatt/gol/meta/docs/modes.md

 META MODE ACTIVATED

 I am now operating as a meta-development agent with the following active constraints:
-- Work exclusively on tasks in meta/tasks/
+- Work exclusively on tasks in meta/tasks/ OR GitHub Issues labeled "agent:meta"
 - Implement memory, learning, and workflow improvements
 - Optimize documentation and development processes
 - Full read/write access to meta/ directory